Back to homepage

 You can either use it as a library to be linked against your programs, thus incoorporting all the above hashing algorithms, or pick one of the source files, implementing the algorithms, and use that within your programs (each SHA algorithm has its own source file that can be used independently).

-The implementation is written in (hopefully) standard compliant C (ANSI C89) and should work without dependencies on the underlying hardware (i.e. it should run on e.g. 32-bit as well as 64-bit or even less common systems) or the operating system.
+The implementation is written in (hopefully) standard compliant C (ANSI C89) and should work without dependencies on the underlying hardware (i.e. it should run on e.g. 32-bit as well as 64-bit or even less common systems, not depend on the "endianess" or alignment restrictions etc.) or the operating system.

-The code allows hashing of both byte- and bit-oriented messages, i.e. the number of bits that can be hashed can be arbitrary (of course within the limits laid out by FIPS 180-3, i.e. up to 2^64-1 bits for SHA-1, SHA-224 and SHA-256 and 2^128-1 for SHA-384 and SHA-512) and is not restricted to a multiple of 8 as it's the case with most other implementations.
+The code allows hashing of both byte- and bit-oriented messages, i.e. the number of bits to be hashed can be arbitrary (of course, within the limits laid out by FIPS 180-3, i.e. up to 2^64-1 bits for SHA-1, SHA-224 and SHA-256 and 2^128-1 for SHA-384 and SHA-512) and is not restricted to a multiple of 8 as it's the case with most other implementations.

 While I implemented the SHA algorithms as far as my abilities and understanding of the FIPS 180-3 standard cited above allowed me I'm not claiming that it's error-free.
-Thus if you intend to use it, especially if in cryptographic applications, you definitely MUST review and test the code carefully yourself!
+Thus if you intend to use it, especially if it will be used in cryptographic applications, you definitely MUST review and test the code carefully yourself!
 (You get what you paid for;-)